uzerpllp/uzerp-website/content/blog/is_it_really_that_long.md

 author: "Martyn Shiner"
 ---

-Back in June 2012 on our old site I posted a blog post about the longevity of __uzERP__
+Back in June 2012, on our old site, I wrote a blog post about the longevity of __uzERP__

 <!--more-->